nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 }
 ```

-At this point you might ask
+At this point you might ask:

 - What is `this` set to in this example?
 - Where does `this` come from?